snowclipsed/cuber-rl/README.md

 # cuber-rl
-An environment to solve a Rubik's Cube with RL
+An environment to solve a Rubik's Cube with RL.
+In progress!